 Our plan submission process is done online using ePlan Room, our electronic plan review application that's integrated in Citizen Access.
 If you're submitting your permit application online, you'll be prompted to upload plans at the end of your application.
 If you're not ready to submit plans, you can always log into Citizen Access and do this later.

 If you're submitting a paper permit application form to the Dev Center, you'll need to either include your electronic plans on a USB flash drive or upload your plans to ePlan Room after your permit application has been processed.

 Plans submitted with a building permit application must be signed and sealed by a licensed architect or engineer.
-Any building plan submissions not done online must be accompanied by an official Plan Review Transmittal Form (transmittal form not required for digital submissions in ePlan Room).
+Any building plan submissions not done online must be accompanied by an official Plan Review Transmittal Form in English (Plan Review Transmittal Form in Spanish).
+The transmittal form is not required for digital submissions in ePlan Room.

 Learn more about using ePlan Room